theacodes/structy/README.md

 - **Never** uses the heap
 - Uses very very little stack space
 - Compiles cleanly with `-Werror -Wall -Wextra -Wpedantic -std=c17`
-- It includes optional support for `libfixmath`'s `fix16_t`.
+- It includes optional support for [`libfixmath`](https://github.com/PetteriAimonen/libfixmath)'s `fix16_t`.

 ### Including Structy's runtime
-You must include the files in `runtimes/c` in your project to use structy-generated c code.
+You must include the files in `runtimes/c` in your project to use Structy-generated C code.

 ### Using generated code

-The Structy generates the struct definition and four functions for use with the struct:
+Structy generates the struct definition and four functions for use with the struct:

 ### Initialization

 ```c
 void StructName_init(struct StructName* inst);
 ```